pdfernhout/Twirlip2/server/pointrel20151212/pointrel20151212_design.md

 Each object + metadata pair has the following format:

-    [newline = \n] PCE metadata-length-in-bytes [space] content-length-in-bytes [space] purpose [space] metadata-json [newline] content [newline]
+    [newline = \n] PCE metadata-length-in-bytes [space] content-length-in-bytes [space] purpose [space] metadata-json [newline] content-bytes-in-any-encoding-but-utf8-preferred [newline]

 The purpose of the extra newline at the start is to make reading a corrupted file easier.
 Writing it all on one line is also to help make corruption from failed writes easier to recover from.
 The leading PCE is for synchronization in case of corruption.
 The purpose of the metadata is to describe the data as to purpose and author and time stored and more.
-The purpose of the lengths is to make it quick to read the metadata and then perhaps the data.
+The purpose of the lengths is to make it quick to read the metadata and then perhaps the data at startup if no caching is done in an indexed database.
-Unfortunately, human readability for complex strings has been sacrificed, although they remain readbable with effor as single-line JSON.

 So, for example for one object: